 As we mentioned in the Introduction, the "compromise" solution is a possible solution only if agents have common interests.
-Thus we assume that both the Firm and the Destination manager are also interested in the gap $(S - s) \ge 0$, that is the difference between the SM of the building area and the SM of the area actually built up.
-The agents common interest is therefore to minimize the unutilized land.
-Weighting the gap by the coefficient $a_Y \le 0$, for the Firm, and $a_X < 0$, for the Destination manager, agents preferences are negatively affected by the gap (S - s).
+Thus we assume that both Firm and Destination manager are also interested in the gap $(S - s) \ge 0$, that is the difference between the SM of building area and the SM of the area actually built up.
+The agents' common interest is therefore to minimize the unutilized land.
+Weighting the gap by the coefficient $a_Y \le 0$, for Firm, and $a_X < 0$, for Destination manager, agents' preferences are negatively affected by the gap (S - s).